robotology/whole-body-controllers/README.md

 The repository contains `Simulink-based whole-body controllers` developed to control the [iCub](http://www.icub.org/) humanoid robot.
 It can be imagined as a **starting point** and a **support** repository for a user that intends to develop a new Simulink controller (not necessarily for the iCub robot) in within the framework of the [robotology](https://github.com/robotology) organization.
 It is worth noting that:

 - The controllers stored in this repository are an **overview** of the possibile control frameworks that can be implemented using the `robotology` software infrastructure.
 Also, the repository contains a [library](library/README.md) of configuration and utility Matlab functions to design simulations with [Gazebo](http://gazebosim.org/) simulator and on the real robot iCub.
+With the dependency [matlab-whole-body-simulator](https://github.com/dic-iit/matlab-whole-body-simulator) installed, you can also design simulations with a full MATLAB/Simulink simulator and robot visualizer, accessible through the Simulink Library Browser entry `Matlab Whole-body Simulator` (refer to this [README](controllers/floating-base-balancing-torque-control-with-simulator/README.md)).

 - The robot dynamics and kinematics is computed run-time by means of [WBToolbox](https://github.com/robotology/wb-toolbox), a Simulink library that wraps [iDyntree](https://github.com/robotology/idyntree).
 For more information on iDyntree library, see also this [README](https://github.com/robotology/idyntree/blob/master/README.md).